top of page

 A lasting paint job starts with meticulous preparation:

-• Thorough Cleaning: Remove dirt, tree sap, and bird poop with a degreaser.
+• Thorough Cleaning: Remove dirt, tree sap, and bird droppings with a degreaser.

 • Sanding: Use wet sanding or fine-grit sandpaper for a smooth base.